AdobeDocs/customer-journey-analytics-learn.en/help/basic-configuration-for-data-views.md

 level: Beginner
 exl-id: 132e8131-1574-4728-9108-8e5cdff3145e
 ---
-# Basic Configuration for [!UICONTROL Data Views] in Customer Journey Analytics
+# Basic configuration for [!UICONTROL Data Views] in Customer Journey Analytics

 Once you have created a [!UICONTROL Connection] in Customer Journey Analytics to [!UICONTROL datasets] in the Adobe Experience Platform, you need to create a [!UICONTROL Data View] for that [!UICONTROL Connection], so that you can use the data in Analysis Workspace on Platform.
 This video walks you through the basic configuration of a [!UICONTROL Data View].